- Immigration Information

 Bus Pass

-The metro system in Ottawa is called OC Transpo.
+The public transportation system in Ottawa is called OC Transpo.
 You can pay directly on the bus, but the easiest way to get around is with a bus pass, what we call a Presto card.

 There are a number of ways to get a Presto card.
 You can visit one of their service center locations, including the one at the Rideau Centre, the main shopping mall downtown.
 You can also visit certain retail stores in Ottawa, such as Loblaws and Shoppers Drug Mart.
 Alternatively, you can order a card online or by phone.
 It can take up to 10 business days for your card to ship.

-Please note that visiting researchers are not eligible for a U-Pass (a student bus pass) because they are not registered in any courses.
+Please note that visiting researchers are not eligible for a U-Pass (a student bus pass) because they are not fee paying students.

 Taking the Bus